it-dept-cis/RABET-V-Pilot/for_consideration/Test_Methods/Injection.md

 ## 6.1.2

-Method: Penetration testing
+[Either way, uploading an invalid file is likely to fail, so it will be hard to distinguish whether it failed due to validation failures, or the code entering an expected state]

+### Method 1

+Method: Custom (Web Testing + Others)

-Method Effectiveness:
+Method Effectiveness: Fair

 Setup: A known bad file is uploaded.

 Fail case: The file is successfully uploaded.
 This is defined as having been stored in the file system or database.

+Trust: High

+### Method 2

-Method: Static Analysis
+Method: Dynamic Analysis

+Method Effectiveness: Very Good

+Setup: A known bad file is uploaded.

 Fail case: Processing logic is applied on invalid file.

+Trust: Low

 ## 6.1.3

-Method: HTTP Header Inspection
+Method: HTTP Header Inspection (when headers are used), HTML Inspection (when meta tags are used)

-Applies to: All
+Trust: All

 ## 6.1.4

+[Vendor will need to specify if they support dynamic code execution]

 Method: Fuzzing

 Method Effectiveness: Fair

-[Cannot distingish between 6.1.4 and 6.2.1]
+[Cannot distinguish between 6.1.4 and 6.2.1]

-Method: Code Analysis

-Method Effectiveness: Good

-Method Cost: High

 ## 6.1.5